Diplomatic missions

 Security level:

-The political situation in Venezuela is highly unstable, leading to a particularly pressing problem of crime.
-There is a high risk of kidnappings, car thefts, armed conflicts.
-Visitors to the country should be aware that much of the criminal activity is linked to organised crime and criminal gangs operate who have contacts in airports, hotels and restaurants.
+There is a high risk of kidnappings, car thefts, armed clashes.
+Visitors to the country should be informed that a large part of the criminal acts are related to organized crime and criminal gangs that have contacts in airports, hotels and restaurants.
 Particular vigilance should be exercised with regard to taxis, as many of them are illegal and can put tourists in danger.

-The border areas with Colombia are extremely risky for the safety of visitors, especially in the states of Zulia, Tachira and Apure.
+Border areas with Colombia are extremely risky for visitor security, especially in the states of Zulia, Táchira and Apure.
 Drug traffickers and armed groups are particularly active in these areas.

 Healthcare: